Reihb/sudoku_solver/C#/README.md

 Sudoku solver is a program written in C that can solve completely and partially a given sudoku grid up to 16x16 tiles.

+To use the program, compile it/run the exe, and enter the files path to the sudoku grid

 <hr>

 The program is divided in several classes :